vuquangkhtn/problems-solving/knowledges/loading-a-website.md

 - Modern browsers use GPU acceleration for compositing

 ## Performance Considerations

+- **Time to First Byte (TTFB)**: The time between when the user made the request and the receipt of the first packet of HTML
+- **First Contentful Paint (FCP)**: When the first text or image is painted
+- **Largest Contentful Paint (LCP)**: When the largest text or image is painted
+- **Time to Interactive (TTI)**: When the page responds to user interactions within 50ms after First Contentful Paint
+- **Cumulative Layout Shift (CLS)**: Measures visual stability during loading

+### Interactivity Considerations

+Browsers are single-threaded - when the main thread is busy with JavaScript, it cannot respond to user interactions promptly.

 ### Single-Threaded Limitations
 - Browsers are largely single-threaded for DOM operations